-The pathogenicity of the HIV, Includes the following steps:
+The pathogenicity of HIV includes the following steps:

 Recognition of appropriate receptors: When HIV enters our body.
 It first recognizes the receptors and coreceptors present on the cell surface of CD4 T-cells.
-CCR-5 and CXCR-4 are the receptor and coreceptor respectively which present on the cell surface of CD4 cells.
-Therefore the virus envelope proteins which compose of gp-120 and gp-41 contact with the cell receptor of CD4 cell.
+CCR-5 and CXCR-4 are the receptor and coreceptor, respectively, present on the cell surface of CD4 cells.
+Therefore, the gp-120 and gp-41 proteins of the virion will contact the CD4 cell’s cell receptors.

 Attachment: After the recognition of specific binding sites, the gp-120 binds with the CD4 receptors.
 It promotes further binding with the co-receptor.

 Conformational change: The binding of gp-120 to the receptor proteins creates a conformational change in the gp-120.
-This allows gp-41 to unfold and inserts its hydrophobic terminus on the host cell surface.
+As a result, gp-41 unfolds, and it inserts its hydrophobic terminus on the host cell surface.

-Fusion: The gp-41 then folds back on itself which draws the virus towards the cell and results into the fusion of two membranes i.e. virus envelope and cell membrane of CD4 cell.
+Fusion: The gp-41 then folds back on itself and draws the virus towards the cell and results in the fusion of two membranes, i.e. virus envelope and cell membrane of the CD4 cell.

-Uncoating: This stage also refers to as “Insertion” or “Penetration”.
-After the fusion of virus and host cell membrane, the viral nucleocapsid enters into the host cell cytoplasm.
-The nucleocapsid contains RNA strands along with three essential replication enzyme namely restriction enzyme, integrase and protease.
+Uncoating: This stage is also called insertion or penetration.
+After the virus and host cell membrane’s fusion, the viral nucleocapsid enters the host cell cytoplasm.
+The nucleocapsid contains RNA strands and three essential replication enzymes, namely restriction enzyme, integrase and protease.

 Replication: After that, the polymerase active site completes the ss-DNA by the polymerization activity and forms a complementary strand of DNA to form a ds-DNA helix.

-Integration: In this step, the viral ds-DNA enters into the host cell genome by the help of the integrase.
-Integrase comes into the action, which cleaves a di-nucleotide from DNA H3’ end of both the ends by producing sticky ends.
-Then the integrase enzyme transfers the DNA to the cell nuclease and facilitates the integration of viral DNA into the host cell genome.
+Integration: In this step, the viral ds-DNA enters the host cell genome through the integrase enzyme.
+Integrase comes into the action and cleaves a di-nucleotide from DNA 3’ end by producing sticky ends.
+The integrase enzyme then transfers the DNA to the cell nuclease and facilitates the integration of viral DNA into the host cell genome.
 This process occurs inside the nucleus of the host cell.

-Transcription: The cell then contains a viral DNA which undergoes transcription to form m-RNA.
+Transcription: A cell then contains a viral DNA, which further undergoes transcription to form m-RNA.
 This m-RNA then moves from nucleus to the cytoplasm of the cell.

-Translation: The m-RNA then undergoes translation which starts synthesizing the formation of building blocks or viral proteins for the new virus.
+Translation: The m-RNA translates to synthesize the building blocks or viral proteins for the new virus.

-Processing: This involves the processing of viral proteins by the protease which cleaves the longer proteins to the smaller core proteins.
+Processing: It involves the processing of viral proteins by the protease, which cleaves the longer proteins to the smaller core proteins.

-Reconstruction: At this stage, the RNA strands, reverse transcriptase, integrase and protease enzymes come all together and the core protein surrounds the capsid.
+Reconstruction: At this stage, the RNA strands, reverse transcriptase, integrase and protease enzymes come together, and the core protein surrounds the capsid.

-Budding: The immature virus particle releases out of the cell through the process of budding, which acquires a new envelope of viral protein.
-The virus then again undergoes maturation and infects other cells.
+Budding: The mature virus particle releases out of the cell through the process of budding, which acquires a new envelope of viral protein.
+The virus infects the other cells.

-The HIV replicates billion of times by affecting the CD4 cells and progressively damages the immune system which makes the person prone to many infections.
+HIV replicates billion of times by affecting the CD4 cells and progressively damages the immune system by making a person prone to many infections.